Jude-Nwachukwu/gtm-attribution-insight-tag/README.md

 Enable checkboxes to capture:

 * `gclid`, `fbclid`, `ttclid`, `li_fat_id`, `msclkid`, `twclid`, `obclid`, etc.
+* Also supports **custom click identifiers** via a table configuration
-* Case-insensitive matching supported for all identifiers
+* Case-sensitive matching for all click identifiers

 ### 🔹 Behavior Options

-* **Use Last-Non Direct**: Enables last-non-direct model for source and medium; UTM and click identifiers override if present
+* **Use Last-Non Direct**: Enables last-non-direct model for source and medium

+  * Automatically overridden by new UTMs, click identifiers, or valid referrers
 * **Refresh Lifespan on Each Execution**: Resets cookie lifespan each time tag is fired

 ### 🔹 Local Storage and Data Layer